VEGA Technical Reference

 0x03C9 |

-advances to the next entry, so a full palette load is one write to 0x03C8
+index moves to the next entry.
+Thus a full palette load is one write to

 6. VBE software interface

-Mode setting and frame buffer information come through INT 10h with AH = 4Fh,
+The mode set and the frame buffer information come through INT 10h with

-the VESA BIOS Extensions interface.
-AL selects the function.
-On return,
+AH = 4Fh.
+This is the VESA BIOS Extensions interface.
+AL selects the

-AL = 4Fh confirms the function is supported and AH is the status (0 on
+function.
+On return, AL = 4Fh shows that the function is available, and AH

 | Function | Name | Notes |